Switcheo/tradehub/README.md

 ## Stake as a validator

+**:exclamation: WARNING :exclamation:**

-> **You should check that the node has caught up to latest block by running `switcheocli status` before continuing!
-If your node is still syncing, it will not be able to validate new blocks and you will end up getting slashed / jailed.**
+**You should check that the node has caught up to latest block by running `switcheocli status` before continuing!
+If your node is still syncing (`sync_info.catching_up: true`), it will not be able to validate new blocks and you will end up getting slashed / jailed.**

 Promote your node to validator with this command: